The Federal Work-Study (FWS) program is a federally funded work program that allows

 The key to being considered for a Federal Work-Study position at Ventura College is applying for the FAFSA by the California priority filing deadline of March 2nd.
-For example, if you wish to be considered for a FWS position during the Fall 2016 or Spring 2017 semesters, you will want to complete the FAFSA prior to March 2, 2016.

 You must also meet all other deadlines and requirements prescribed by the Financial Aid Office.
 If you were selected for verification or had outstanding financial aid requirements listed on the Financial Aid section of your my.vcccd.edu portal, you will want to submit that paperwork prior to the Financial Aid Office's Priority Deadline.
-For example, if you wish to be considered for a FWS position during the Fall 2016 or Spring 2017 semesters, you will want to "complete your file" (submit all required paperwork) prior to May 13, 2016.

 All FWS student workers must be maintaining Satisfactory Academic Progress to remain eligible for FWS.

 Since FWS funds are limited, the Financial Aid Office will contact students who indicated interest in FWS on their FAFSA in first-come, first-served order.
-The Financial Aid Office will generally begin contacting this applicant pool by email at the beginning of August (or right before the start of the fall semester).
+The Financial Aid Office will generally begin contacting this applicant pool by email at the beginning of August (or right before the start of the Fall semester).
 Please make sure to check your my.vcccd.edu email on a regular basis to ensure you do not miss any time-sensitive emails from the Financial Aid Office.
 If you fail to respond to the FWS email by the prescribed deadline, you will lose your spot on the list and funding will become available to those students next on the list.

 Federal Work-Study wages are paid twice per month by check for students who submit time-sheets by the prescribed deadlines.
-These wages will not be paid through the financial aid disbursement method you have chosen for any other eligible financial aid grants, loans, etc. Time sheets for the 1-15th pay period are due on the 16th following the pay period.
-Time sheets for the 16-31st pay period (or the last day of the month) are due on the 1st following the pay period.
+These wages will not be paid through the financial aid disbursement method you have chosen for any other eligible financial aid grants, loans, etc. Time sheets for the 1st-15th pay period are due on the 16th following the pay period.
+Time sheets for the 16th-31st pay period (or the last day of the month) are due on the 1st following the pay period.

 Deadline for Online Timesheets: Timesheets must be approved no later than the end of the workday following the end of pay period (unless otherwise notified).
-If a timesheet is not submitted on time, a paper timesheet will need to be completed for back pay and will be paid on the pay date following the end of the pay period during which it is submitted
+If a timesheet is not submitted on time, a paper timesheet will need to be completed for back pay and will be paid on the pay date following the end of the pay period during which it is submitted.

 Pay Periods: Pay periods are always the 1st–15th and the 16th– 31st (or last day of the month).